Skip to content

 • reduces downtime

-• does not affect production service in case any issues are encountered during the installation
+• does not affect production if any issues are encountered during the installation

 Installing Over Existing Installation

-(these links are for SlashDB v1.8.0.
-Replace 0 in the link with the specific 1.7 subversion you want to download)
+These links are for SlashDB v2.0.1.
+If you need another version, replace the version number in the link with the specific version you want to download.

 Red Hat Linux/RPM upgrade